 Using plain language means centering your audience’s needs and goals, and writing so they can find, understand, and use the information you're sharing.

-Grammar is a set of rules about how we use words.
-It’s a tool for communication and it changes over time.
+Grammar is a set of rules about how we use words, but, more importantly, it’s a tool for communication and it changes over time.

 There are many variations of English grammar.
-What we consider “professional” language is rooted in racism and classism.
+Much of what is considered “professional” language has roots in racism and classism.

-Only correct someone’s grammar if you have permission.
-Focus on how changes will help them be understood by others.
+Only correct someone’s grammar if you have permission (you are editing a paper together, you are a tutor with a student who wants to improve their grammar, etc.).
+Always focus on how changes will help them be understood by others.

-Active voice is generally easier to understand than passive voice
+Active voice is generally easier to understand and helpful when you want to be clear about who is doing what, compared with the passive voice

 Using the 2nd person “you” can help your writing feel more conversational and personable.
 But be careful - it can sound patronizing or accusatory when talking about something punitive